Can a buyer back out of a contract? If so, what options does the seller have?

 For example, it’s perfectly legal for a buyer to back out of a signed contract if the contract included contingencies that were not met.
 Contingencies outline specific conditions that must be fulfilled in order for the deal to be closed.
 Typical contingencies are often based around home appraisal, home inspection, sale of a prior home and financing — that is, getting approved for a mortgage.

-“If the buyer pulls out because they did not get financing, but they have a finance contingency that’s still active, then the buyer is not in default, but rather used a contingency to void the contract,” says Will Rodgers, a Northern Virginia–based agent with the Alper Real Estate Group at Keller Williams.
-In this type of scenario, the buyer would typically get their earnest money deposit back.
+“If the buyer pulls out because they did not get financing, but they have a finance contingency that’s still active, then the buyer is not in default, but rather used a contingency to void the contract,” says Will Rodgers, an agent with Keller Williams in Northern Virginia.
+In this type of scenario, the buyer would typically get back their earnest money deposit — the initial “good faith” deposit buyers makes after signing the PSA.

+However, if all contingencies have been met and the buyer chooses to back out of the deal anyway, the seller would likely have contractual rights to keep the earnest money.
 “If buyers cancel simply because they got cold feet, but the only contingency left is the mortgage loan and they qualified to purchase the home, then it would be difficult for them to keep their deposit,” says Rick Albert, a broker associate and director of business development with Lamerica Real Estate in Los Angeles.

 Backing out of escrow